tejal-parmar/Azure-SynapseAnalytics-DataPipeline/README.md

   - Create a pipeline to ingest data from Azure storage into SQL pool tables
   - Load data from Azure Synapse into Power BI
   - Creating visualizations in Power BI
-  - Publishing Power BI dashboard in Azure Synapse workspace.
+  - Publishing Power BI dashboard in Azure Synapse workspace